byss/KBAPISupport/README.md

 Extended Usage
 ==============

-For more usage examples please refer to KBAPISupport-*-Demo projects.
+For more usage examples please refer to KBAPISupport Demo projects at https://github.com/byss/KBAPISupport.